pre-eth/adam/README.md

 - There is mathematical basis for at least some of the ideas behind the security proposition
 - Implementation tradeoffs for speed and performance have negligible, if any, empirical impact on the output's cryptographic strength

+The CACert Research Lab provides a [public record](https://www.cacert.at/cgi-bin/rngresults) of the properties of different RNGS available today.
+You can see how ADAM stacks up against other RNGs from a naive run of ENT and Diehard.

 ## <a id="test"></a> TESTING

 Testing is easy with the `-a` option.
 The minimum number of bits that can be outputted is 1MB.
 You can provide a multiplier within [1, 1000] as mentioned above, and then write those bits to a text or binary file which can be supplied to any of the testing frameworks listed below, a different framework, or your own RNG tests!